neondatabase/website/content/docs/extensions/pgvector.md

 ## Differences in behaviour between pgvector 0.5.1 and 0.7.0

-If you have existing databases that use `pgvector` 0.5.1, already installed there is a slight difference in behavior in the following corner cases even if you don't run ALTER EXTENSION UPDATE:
+Differences in behavior in the following corner cases were found during our testing of `pgvector` 0.7.0:

 ### Distance between a valid and NULL vector